-However: I can boil down all the major approaches to these worldly questions simply by using two cows.
-No joke.
-Won’t even charge you $30k for tuition and $25 for room and board.
-I’ll do it for free, and for fun.
+However: I can boil down just about all the major approaches to these worldly questions by using TWO COWS.

 ANARCHY: You have two cows.
 Either you sell the milk at a fair price — or your neighbors steal your cows and kill you.

 FEUDALISM: You have two cows.
 Your lord takes some of the milk.

 PURE DEMOCRACY: You have two cows.
 Your neighbors decide who gets the milk.